-A lot of research efforts have been undertaken to develop queueing models for multi-tier business applications.
-Many such models concern single-tier Internet applications, e.g., single-tier web servers [9], [10], [11], [12].
-A few recent efforts have extended single-tier models to multi-tier applications [16], [17], [19].
-The most recent and accurate performance model for multi-tier applications is proposed by Urgaonkar [17].
-Similar to our model, their model uses a closed queueing network model and mean value analysis (MVA) algorithm for predicating performance of multitier applications.2 Despite the similarities, the two models are different in the following aspects.
-First, our model uses multi-station queues to capture the multithread architecture, hence explicitly handling the concurrency limits.
+A lot of research efforts have been undertaken to queueing models for multi-tier business applications.
+Many such models concern single-tier Internet applications, e.g., single-tier web servers [8], [9], [10], [11], [12].
+A few recent efforts have extended singletier models to multi-tier applications [17], [18], [20].
+The most recent and accurate performance model for multi-tier applications is proposed by Urgaonka [18].
+Similar to our model, their model uses a closed queueing network model and mean value analysis (MVA) algorithm for predicating performance of multi-tier applications.
+2 Despite the similarities, the two models are different in the following aspects.
+First, our model uses multi-station queues to capture the multi-thread architecture, hence explicitly handling the concurrency limits.
 Use of multi-station queues also enables us to model multi-server tier the same way as single server tier.
 The approximate MVA algorithm for multi-station queue is more accurate than simply adjusting the total workload.
-Second, our measurement methodology can work well for both light load as well as heavily load conditions.
+Second, we derive the model parameters in a more fine-grained manner.
+Our measurement methodology can work well for both light load as well as heavily load conditions.
 Finally, we systematically study the performance and validate our models in a virtualized environment.
-These unique features enable us to model the application in a more fine-grained manner and handle various workload conditions in a consistent way.
+These unique features enable us to model the application in a more fine-grained manner and handle various workload and conditions in a consistent way.
 Though our model can be adjusted to handle imbalance across tier replicas and multiple session classes based on queueing theory, we have not explored these areas yet.
-An early result of our performance model was presented at [19].
+An early result of our performance model was presented at [20].
 The model used in this work makes numerous enhancements to our earlier model, including general model for any tier applications, an integrated MVA analysis with SLA decomposition and additional new experiments for model validation.